hashicorp/nomad-pack-community-registry/packs/aws_efs_csi/README.md

 ### `constraints` List of Objects

-[Nomad job specification constraints][job_constraint] allows restricting the set of eligible nodes on node task will run.
+[Nomad job specification constraints](https://www.nomadproject.io/docs/job-specification/constraint) allows restricting the set of eligible nodes on node task will run.

 - `attribute` (string) - Specifies the name or reference of the attribute to examine for the